 Please let the dining hall staff know of any special dietary needs as soon as you can.

 Equipment, Resources & Maintenance

-The MRS maintains vehicles for course and administrative use only.
-Vehicles may be available for research or other programs on a rental basis.
+The Mountain Research Station maintains vehicles for course and administrative use only.
 Vehicles are never available for personal use.

-Requests for cabin repairs, firewood, restroom supplies, etc. should be made via email to Kelly Matheson.
+Requests for cabin repairs, firewood, restroom supplies, etc. can be requested at the Marr Lab administrative office.

 Equipment & Supplies

-Equipment and supplies for students and researchers may be checked out from the Marr Alpine Lab, please inquire with Steve Seibold and/or Kelly Matheson.
+Limited equipment and supplies for students and researchers may be checked out from the Marr Alpine Lab.

 Violation of Guidelines

 The Mountain Research Station and the University of Colorado reserves the right to interpret all policies and regulations.
 Written clarification may be requested from the Director or Manager.